Leah Browning's recent publications include a short story, "My One and Only," in Thin Air

 Please visit www.leahbrowninglit.com for more current information.]

 Leah Browning has worked as a freelance writer and editor since 1995.
 She is the

-author of three nonfiction books for teens and pre-teens: Babysitting Basics, Babysitting
+author of three short nonfiction books for teens and pre-teens, all of which were

 Browning's fiction, poetry, essays, and articles have previously appeared in a variety of